 At the outset of SDG implementation, consideration could be given to undertaking an SDG Law Reform Needs Assessment, which could be used to review all SDGs and their targets.
 This should be done to: (i) identify which targets require new laws or amendments; (ii) prioritize those law reform needs and amendments; and (iii) create a medium to long-term legislative reform agenda to guide on the drafting and enactment of laws.
-This could also be useful in promoting better coordination of law reform in support of the SDGs.
+This could also be useful in promoting better coordination of laws are a set of the CDOs.

+of law reform in support of the SDGs.
 For example, gender equality is covered specifically in SDG 5, but also cuts across the implementation of every other SDG.
 As such, it will be useful to assess the entire range of existing laws at the same time to identify which issues could be covered by the same law reform package, rather than tackling each SDG separately, and then enacting separate amendments and laws.